CityofSantaMonica/mds-provider-services/ingest/README.md

 ### `--no_paging`

-Flag indicating paging through the response should *not* occur.
+Flag indicating paging through the response should not occur.
 Return only the first page of data.

 ### `--no_validate`

 Do not perform JSON Schema validation against the returned data.

+### `--on_conflict_update`

+Instead of ignoring, perform an UPDATE when incoming data conflicts with existing rows in the database.

 ### `--output OUTPUT`